msndvlpr/bonial/README.md

 ---

 ## 🔮 Future Improvements
+Due to the time constraints and also the API limitations, the following could also have been implemented:
-- Add pagination support in the repository.
+- Add pagination support for in the repository and also view when the API supports.
-- Implement dark mode toggle using DataStore.
+- Add more filtering possibilities for the user when the API supports it.
 - Add offline-first caching strategy with Room.
-- Improve test coverage for edge cases.
+- Improve test coverage for all available units/widgets and also edge case.

----

-## 📜 License
-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.